 - hookup wire (full kit only)

 As said earlier, this kit does not include the tube!
 But you can buy them all day long from vendors on eBay for less than $2 each.
-I have no recommendation there as I haven’t bought any in nine years.
-However, it seems like they are much easier to find today than they were back then.
+I have no recommendation there as I haven’t bought any in over a decade.
+However, it seems like they are much easier to find today than they were back in 2007!

 I do recommend buying *at least* three tubes per microphone, because you will want to select them for low filament noise.
 I include a socket with the kit so you can try out different tubes, but once you have made a selection I would remove the socket and solder the tube directly to the PCB.
 The socket isn’t really that tight of a fit for the tube leads.
 So when you solder the socket, leave it as high off the PCB as possible, as that will make it easier to remove.